 Hearing Panel An agency appointed panel of no less than three members selected to conduct a hearing.
 The designated panel chair has the responsibility to oversee the proceedings of the hearing and submit a proposed recommendation for a Final Agency Decision.
 Impasse An impasse occurs when mediation does not result in an agreement.
 Informal Discussion An informal process for addressing a grievable issue that may facilitate a resolution prior to the filing of a formal grievance.
 Internal Grievance The process available to an applicant, probationary State employee, Process former probationary State employee, career State employee or former career State employee to file a formal grievance based on issues that are defined as grievable by State statute.
 Internal Grievance The internal grievance process must be completed within 90 Process Timeframe calendar days.
 Time spent in the Informal Discussion and the EEO Informal Inquiry is not included in the 90-calendar day timeframe.
 Mediation The process in which the grievant and the agency respondent use a neutral third party(s) to attempt to resolve a grievance in a mutually acceptable manner.
 Responsibility for resolving the grievance rests with the parties.
-Mediation The written agreement resulting from the successful resolution of Agreement a grievance reached in mediation.
-The Mediation Agreement is legally binding on both parties.
-Mediator A neutral third party(s) approved by the Office of State Human Resources (OSHR) whose role is to guide the mediation process, facilitate communication, and assist the parties to generate and evaluate possible outcomes for a successful resolution.
-A mediator does not act as a judge and does not render decisions.
+Mediation The written agreement resulting from the successful resolution of a Agreement grievance reached in mediation.
+The Mediation Agreement is legally binding on both parties. amanig an batt parties.
+Mediator A neutral third party(s) approved by the Office of State Human Resources (OSHR) whose role is to guide the mediation process, facilitate communication, and assist the parties to generate and facilitate communication, and assist the parties to generate and evaluate possible outcomes for a successful resolution.